amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

-### WebdriverIO-v6 boilerplate code with Mocha BDD
+### WebdriverIO-v7 boilerplate code with Mocha BDD

-This repository contains a collection of sample webdriverIO (v6x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
+This repository contains a collection of sample webdriverIO (v7) projects and libraries that demonstrate how to use the tool and develop automation script using the Jasmine BDD framework.
 It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
 This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

-It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
-It generate Spec, JUNIT, Allure reporters as well.
+This boilerplate code support ES6, ES8 (via babel-register), provides sample utilities to read data from MS-Excel, executes SQL statements to any database (RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
+It generate Allure, Junit/Xunit, Spec reporters as well.

-💡 If you need the wdio-v5 boilerplate project, please take the code from v5 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v5)
+💡 If you need the wdio-v6 boilerplate project, please take the code from v5 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v6)

 ### Installation
-This project is tested on **Node v12.0.0** and above.
+This project is tested on **Node v15.0.0** and above.
 While earlier versions of node may be compatible, but they have not been verified.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
-To take full advantage of the command line and use grunt tasks you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
-Otherwise you will need to install `npm install -g  grunt-cli` globally.

-`JDK 1.8:` It is optional, install JDK 1.8+ and make sure class path is set properly.
+`JDK:` It is optional, install JDK and make sure class path is set properly.
 JAVA is require to start `Selenium Server` on your local environment nothing else.

 ### Selenium Tests / Appium Tests

-  To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
+To run your test you must have Selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
 To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the *.conf.js.
 That's all there is to it.!.

 ### Run Some Sample Tests

-To execute the entire test suite in local development, you can use any one of the options mentioned below
+To execute the entire test suite on local development or cloud provider, you can use below

-Option 1: `npm run test-local`.
-You can also run in SauceLabs and BrowserStack using `npm run test-sauce`, `npm run test-browserstack`.
+Option 1: Local Environment `npm run test-local`.

+Option 2: You can also run in `SauceLabs` or  `BrowserStack` or `LambdaTest` using `npm run test-sauce` or `npm run test-browserstack` or `npm run test-browserstack`.
-Option 2: `grunt webdriver:test-local`.
-This executes all spec files in the [`./test/specs/*.js`] directory.
-The default option for Grunt run is `webdriver:test-local`.
-But you can use `webdriver:test-sauce` or `test-browserstack` based on your requirements.

-To execute tests on `mobile device` use : `npm run test-mobile`.
+Option 3: Mobile Device.
+To execute tests on mobile device use : `npm run test-mobile`.

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)